Update: Thank you for your interest. I am currently not taking on any new clients.

 Please contact me for my rates, and let’s start the conversation about how we can best work together.
 I am happy to work within a project budget, and I also offer a sliding scale.

 I worked for eight years as an editor and managing editor at Knopf Canada, Random House Canada, and Vintage Canada (all imprints of Penguin Random House Canada) before going freelance.
 I am now Editorial Director with Page Two.

-I’m co-founder and programming director of The Reading Line, an annual reading festival on two wheels that promotes local authors and infrastructure improvements.
+I’m co-founder and Literary Director of The Reading Line, an annual reading festival on two wheels that promotes local authors and infrastructure improvements.

 Prior to joining Penguin Random House Canada, I worked at Rebus Creative in Vancouver, where I coordinated the Adopt-a-Library Program, which distributes notable books by BC authors to schools throughout the province.